flowersteam/adtool_legacy/docs/README_ADD_MODULE.md

 # Add a new module to the libs
-Four differents types of moduls could be implemented in the AutomatedDiscoveryTool libs (Systems, Explorers, Input_wrapper, Output_representations).
+Four different types of modules can be implemented in the AutomatedDiscoveryTool libs (Systems, Explorers, Input_wrapper, Output_representations).
-1) Each module have its own folder.<br/>
+1) Each module has its own folder.<br/>
-To add a new module create the file in the associate folder
+To add a new module create the file in the associated folder
     ```
     example:
             libs/auto_disc/auto_disc/explorers/myBeautifullNewExplorer.py